Metropolitan Cardiovascular Consultants, LLC

 The feeling that you’re not getting enough air is scary and uncomfortable, and it may be a warning sign of a serious condition.
-At Metropolitan Cardiovascular Consultants, LLC in Beltsville, Maryland, board-certified cardiologist Ayim Djamson, MD, is experienced in diagnosing and treating shortness of breath, also known as dyspnea.
+At Metropolitan Cardiovascular Consultants, LLC in Beltsville and Columbia, Maryland, board-certified cardiologist Ayim Djamson, MD, is experienced in diagnosing and treating shortness of breath, also known as dyspnea.
 To find out what’s causing your shortness of breath and get the treatment you need, call or use the online booking tool today.

 Shortness of breath, or dyspnea, is the feeling that you’re not getting enough air into your lungs.
 When you’re short of breath, you may feel tightness in your chest, a “hunger” for more air, or like you’re unable to breathe deeply.
 You may sometimes find it more difficult to breathe if you’ve been exercising or are congested, but in general, you shouldn’t have trouble breathing.